Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 Area Under the Curve

-The area under the curve of a probability distribution represents the probability of a random variable falling within a particular range.
-For the standard normal distribution, this area can be found using z-scores and standard normal distribution tables or technology.
-In this case, finding the area to the left of z=0.33 involves calculating the cumulative probability up to that z-score.
+The area under the curve (AUC) in a probability distribution represents the likelihood of a random variable falling within a certain range.
+For the standard normal distribution, this area can be found using z-scores and standard normal tables or technology.
+The area to the left of a given z-score indicates the cumulative probability up to that point, which is essential for statistical inference and hypothesis testing.

 Recommended video: